 As an alternative to paying tuition and fees in full on the due date of each semester, a student may elect to divide the cost into equal monthly payments, beginning in July of each year.
 There is an enrollment fee for this service.
-Enrollment may be completed online at https://payplan.officialpayments.com.
+Enrollment may be completed on the ACI Payments Inc. website.